uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 * {map} template tag to display a Google Map using the Google Maps API.
 (Not available in pop-up displays.)
 * Scheduled removal of showkey, shownav, toggle, and showjump shortcode attributes.
 * Removed upgrade support for 1.6.x & 1.7.x series of My Calendar.

+= Future Changes =

+* Make annual view in list mode configurable on a calendar-specific basis rather than globally; effect date switcher; see https://www.joedolson.com/forums/topic/annual-calendar/#post-5427
+* Refactor options storage
+* Handle stylesheet editing as additive (child styles), rather than editing the original stylesheet.
+* Send admin notice when recurring event is about to end
+	- Instead: create plug-in extension that hooks into an appropriate action and adds new occurrences
+* Revise month by day input & calculation methods
+* When month starts on Sunday, shows full previous month's week?
+* Bug: if save generates error, creates ton of notices. [eliminate $users_entries object and use single object model]
+* Add ability to limit by multiple locations (e.g., view all events in Location 1 & Location 2; only on lvalue)
+* Event occurrence IDs can change when events dates are changed
+* Add option to insert events simultaneously to both global & local calendar in multisite networks [todo]

 == Frequently Asked Questions ==